-The IPWG acknowledges that industry priorities differ based on the end-use or target market of a device or project development.
-One essential finding that remains true for all stages of development within marine energy is the need for increased funding in the form of Federal Funding Opportunities Announcements (FOA) or other financial investments in order for the sector to reach commercialization.
+The MEP WG acknowledges that industry priorities differ based on the end-use or target market of a device or project development.
+One essential finding that remains true for all stages of development within marine energy is the need for increased funding in the form of Federal Funding Opportunities Announcements (FOA) or other financial investments for the sector to reach commercialization.
+These federal funding opportunities are necessary for developers to reach commercial readiness.
 The reliability for such funding is also important as it is critical to have both higher frequency and greater certainty of dedicated resources for component and device research, development, and demonstration (RD&D).

-Currently, FOAs are important to support the middle portion of a development project, the so-called TRL 4-6 'Valley of Death'.
-Most developers have funding to finance the startup of a project.
-Once a device reaches a TRL 7, developers can typically raise capital from the private sector.
+Currently, FOAs are important to support the middle portion of a development project, the so-called TRL 4-7 'Valley of Death'.
+Most developers have sufficient funding to finance the startup of a project.
+Once a device reaches a TRL 7, developers can typically raise capital from the private sector that is willing to invest in these technologies with ROI in the near future and take them to commercial manufacturing.
 However, the middle portion of development is perhaps the most important to have financing available for development and testing in the form of FOAs and testing schemes, such as the TEAMER program.

-As mentioned in the methodology section, the IPWG had participants assign a development scale to a priority.
+As mentioned in the methodology section, the MEP WG had participants assign a development scale to a priority.
 It could be equally important for priorities to be examined at the system TRL versus the target development level.
 Priorities important to a TRL 1-3 technology that is aiming for a PBE end use, may not be as critical to a TRL 1-3 technology with an end use of a grid-connected, utility scale array.
 Therefore, breaking down individual needs into specific development and system size categories may benefit the ability to prioritize the needs of the industry.
 The priorities that are most impacted across the TRL levels will yield the highest-level priorities.

-In the table below, each unique development scale and TRL range are assigned a letter, A through I. The path to higher TRL, and the associated priorities along that path, are unique for each project or technology developer.
+In the table below, each unique priority line item is assigned a letter and a number two reflect the combined results of the survey answered by MEC members, industry developers and stakeholders.
+The path to higher TRL, and the associated priorities along that path, are unique for each project or technology developer.
 However, since most development projects or technologies start at a small scale and evolve to a medium scale before they end up qualifying for large scale production, the group determined the focus should be Field A, E, and I (indicated in red as a higher priority).
-The IPWG was then able to further identify the main challenges of development at each stage.
+The groups A, E and I are also the groups that required the most funding in that critical stage.
+The MEP WG was then able to further identify the main challenges of development at each stage.

-A more complete mapping of the industry priorities in Figure 1 to the categories in Table 1 is an outstanding exercise for the IPWG to conduct during the next document revision cycle, based on additional input from an NHA-MEC membership-wide survey to be conducted in 2022.
+A more complete mapping of the industry priorities in Figure 1 to the categories in Table 1 is an outstanding exercise for the MEP WG to conduct during the next document revision cycle, based on additional input from an NHA-MEC membership-wide survey to be conducted in 2023.
 Initial results suggest that most of the higher priorities are relevant at multiple development scales while other priorities are clearly mapped to TRL and/or development scale.